cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 As evidenced in the examples above, manifest file settings can be applied during the build of a new stack or an existing stack depending on the type of setting.
 They can also change a wide range of settings and configurations on your stack.
 Now let's learn about the structure of a manifest file.

 The manifest file is called `manifest.yml` and is `YAML` formatted.
-This file should be placed in the `.cloud66` folder of your Git repository.
+This file should be placed in the `.cloud66` folder of your Git repository if you are using a `Classic Stack`.

 <h3 id="first">First level: Environment</h3>